I2VControl: Disentangled and Unified Video Motion Synthesis Control: Experiments

 \subsection{Results and Comparisons}

-In this section, we present our experimental results and comparisons with previous methods.
-Secondly, in Sec.~\ref{sec:experiments:creative}, we show the diverse capabilities of our framework by applying it on several inspiring and creative control situations.
-In order to form a more convincing experiment, we compare with other methods on trajectory based control in Sec.~\ref{sec:experiments:trajectory} and motion brush in Sec.~\ref{sec:experiments:brush}.
+In this section, we present our experimental results and comparisons.
+In Sec.~\ref{sec:experiments:creative}, we show the diverse capabilities of our framework.
+Then we compare with previous methods in Sec.~\ref{sec:experiments:comparison_works}.
+We also provide our results on another base model to demonstrate our adaptive nature in Sec.~\ref{sec:experiments:adaptive}.